Kavis441/Kavis441.github.io/_pages/about.md

 [**Cambodian Complex System**](https://nimol89.github.io/kse/)

 In this project, I have conducted research and developed several complex systems, including an Open Education Resource (OER) platform for Cambodian students at the Institute of Technology of Cambodia.
 This includes both web and mobile applications.
-Another significant project is the development of a financial document management system, implemented as a web application that connects all departments across Cambodia's provinces.
+Another significant project is the development of a Financial Document Management system by the Ministry of Education of Cambodia, implemented as a web application that connects all departments across Cambodia's provinces.

   **Link for Project Details and Papers**
 - [OER Project]([https://arxiv.org/html/2406.09320v1](https://arxiv.org/abs/2405.16442))